 - Rinse the romaine and spinach under cold running water.
 Spin the leaves in a salad spinner or gently pat dry with paper towels.
 Place in a mixing bowl.

-- Divide salad mixture onto four large salad plates.
+- Divide the salad mixture onto four large salad plates.
 Scatter feta cheese, red onion, strawberries, and toasted almonds on each salad.

 - Pass the dressing.